rxrc/vimrc/README.md

 You can customize this configuration or manage your own in the same way.

 1. Clone or fork this.
+   If you prefer a clean start, clone the `minimal` branch: it has the same structure and development tools but with a very minimal configuration.
 2. Replace any instance of `razor-x/vimrc`
    with the path to your repository's location.
    If you do not host this on GitHub,